layla-oli/canopus/README.md

 # canopus

 First of all, I want to apologize for my terrible english.
-I'm trying to improve that during the pandemics.
+I'm trying to improve that during the pandemic.

 This is my first repository and my first uploaded file is a project for my professor.
 It obviously still need a lot of repairs and the most important: needs to be fineshed.
 So, due to a lot of thins that happened last week, I brought here what I wrote with